hybridcattt/hybridcattt.com/_posts/2021-10-19-debugging-on-latest-ios-with-older-xcode.md

 Due to changes in Xcode 13, Xcode 12 can now pick up device support files for newer iOS versions.
 There is no need to copy device support files or anything like that anymore.

-Chances are you will need Xcode 13 anyway - for other projects or just for playing around with - so this is a great option.
+Chances are, you will need Xcode 13 anyway - for other projects or just for playing around with - so this is a great option.

+Once you have Xcode 13, launch it, install command line tools when prompted, and run any project on your iOS 15 device at least once.
+Voila, you can now use your device in Xcode 12.5 for running, debuging, etc as normal 🙌

 To install Xcode 13 in parallel with Xcode 12, I can think of a few options: